asyncmax/pshell/README.md

 ******************************/
 ```

-> Configure the global options so you don't need to specify the same options everytime.
+> Configure the global options so you don't need to specify the same options every time.

 ```js
 var shell = require("pshell");